pivotal/docs-tap/install.md

 **Optional**

 - **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plugins for the following Tanzu Application Platform tools.
 If you plan on running workloads with these capabilities, you need these tools installed alongside Tanzu Application Platform GUI.
 If you choose not to deploy workloads with these tools, the GUI shows menu options that you cannot click on.
     - Tanzu Cloud Native Runtimes
     - Tanzu App Live View
-- **Data cache:** Your software catalog is stored on Git infrastructure -- as mentioned in the required prerequisites above -- however, you also have the option to use a PostgreSQL database to cache this information.
+- **Data cache:** Your software catalog is stored on Git infrastructure, as mentioned in the required prerequisites.
+However, you also have the option to use a PostgreSQL database to cache this information.
 If you do not specify any values here, a SQLite in-memory database is used instead.
     - PostgreSQL database and connection information
 - **Authentication:**
     - OIDC Identity Provider connection information
-- **Customer-developed Documentation:**
+- **Customer-developed documentation:**
     - Techdocs object storage location (S3)

 ### Procedure